DFHack/dfhack/docs/plugins/channel-safely.rst

 :monitoring:        Toggle whether to monitor the conditions of active digs. (default: disabled)
 :resurrect:         Toggle whether to resurrect units involved in cave-ins, and if monitor is enabled
                     units who die while digging. (default: disabled)
-:insta-dig:         Toggle whether to use insta-digging on unreachable designations.
-                    Runs on the refresh cycles.
-Use with caution. (default: disabled)

 Settings
 --------